Blog

 Conditions We Support in the Home Hospice Setting

-Our clinical team has experience caring for patients in the home hospice setting across a wide range of serious illnesses, including advanced cancer, congestive heart failure, COPD, Alzheimer's and dementia, Parkinson's disease, ALS (amyotrophic lateral sclerosis), end-stage renal disease, and stroke.
-Families who have received care at facilities like AdventHealth Burleson or Baylor Scott & White Medical Center Hillcrest and are transitioning home often find that a consistent, medically supervised care team eases that transition significantly.
+Our clinical team has experience caring for patients across a wide range of serious illnesses, including advanced cancer, congestive heart failure, COPD, Alzheimer's disease and dementia, Parkinson's disease, ALS (amyotrophic lateral sclerosis), end-stage renal disease, and stroke.
+Families who have received care at AdventHealth Burleson or Baylor Scott & White Medical Center Hillcrest and are transitioning home often find that a consistent, medically supervised care team eases that transition significantly.

-For patients with neurological conditions such as ALS or Parkinson's, our skilled nursing team can manage feeding tube care, medication administration, and symptom monitoring — clinical tasks that fall outside the scope of basic companion care but that allow patients to remain safely at home longer.
+For patients with neurological conditions such as ALS or Parkinson's, our skilled nursing team can manage feeding tube care, medication administration, and respiratory support monitoring — clinical tasks that fall outside the scope of basic companion care but that allow patients to remain safely at home longer.
+Learn more about how we support patients with terminal neurological disease in our ALS home care guide for SW Fort Worth/Burleson.

 • RN Director of Nursing oversees and approves every care plan